 "I'll never forget who helped me," said Tim.

-An ordinary boy of thirteen may say such a thing sincerely, and a week later have forgotten all about it.
-But Peter Welles was content.
+An ordinary boy of thirteen may say such at hing sincerely, An ordinary boy of thirteen may say such as thing sincerely, and a week later have forgotten all about it.
+But Peter Wellest was content.
 Tim would never forget.
 Tim would be his friend always.
-Even when Timothy Paul and those like him should unite in a maturity undreamed of, to control the world if they chose, Peter Welles would be Tim's friend-not a puppy, but a beloved friend-as a loyal dog loved by a good master, is never cast out.
-PART

-7 IN TIMES TO COME NONE OF THESE CHILDREN are, strictly speaking, wonderful.
-They belong to their own time; it's merely that the normal environment of their particular period is-to today's reader-wonderful, or horrible, as the case may be.
-And each of these possible worlds-to-come has a most unusual impact upon its children: "The Hatchery" is, of course, not a story, but a reasonably selfcontained segment of Aldous Huxley's brilliant satire, Brave New World.
-It is, in effect, a guided tour of a factory in a society so mechanized as to turn the womb into a conveyor belt (an extensio ad absurdum, if ever there was one!)
-Errand Boy's young hero, with his wide-eyed conceptions of the romantic nature of the historical past, is probably a usual-enough schoolboy in his rightful place, but that place is the century after next, and he happens here to be off on a field trip.
+Even when Timothy Paul and those like him should unite in a maturity undersamed of, to control the world if they chose, Peter Welles would be Tim's friend-not a puppy, but a beloved friend-as a loval doe loved by a code master, is PART 7 IN TIMES TO COME None of these children are, strictly speaking, wonderful.
+They belong to their own time; it's merely that the normal environment of their particular period is-to today's readerwonderful, or horrible, as the case may be.
+And each of these possible worlds-to-come has a most unusual impact upon its children: "The Hatchery" is, of course, not a story, but a reasonably self-contained segment of Aldous Huxley's brilliant satire, Brave New World.
+It is, in effect, a guided tour of a factory in a society so mechanized as to turn the womb into a conveyor belt (an extensio ad absurdum, if ever there was one!).
+Errand Boy's young hero, with his wide-eyed conceptions of the romantic nature of the historical past, is probably a usual-enough schoolboy is his rightful place, but that place is the century after next, and he happens here to be off on a field trip.
 Stephen Vincent Benét's narrative poem concludes this book (among other things).
 Let us assume, hopefully, that it is no more than an author's nightmare, and that any reference to the future of the human race is purely coincidental.